Onslip/automation/README.md

 $ ios_webkit_debug_proxy
 ```

-Finally, try this small example:
+Finally, try this small example—or keep reading to see how to integrate with [Playwright Test](#playwright-test).

 ```js
 const { Device, AndroidDevice, findWebViewContexts, openWebView, pipeline } = require('@onslip/automation');